Types of Federal and State Aid

 Federal Campus Based Programs

 Federal Supplemental Educational Opportunity Grant (SEOG): This grant is administered by the college under the guidelines of federal policy as the funds are available.
-Eligible students who need additional assistance may receive $250 for their educational expenses, with Pell Grant recipients being given first consideration.
-In order to be eligible for consideration, the student must submit a FAFSA and an ENC Financial Aid Application.
+Eligible students who need additional assistance may receive $500 to $1,000 for their educational expenses, with Pell Grant recipients being given first consideration.
+In order to be eligible for consideration, the student must submit a FAFSA Application.

-Armed Forces Benefits: Eastern Nazarene College works closely with our active armed forces, veterans and ROTC programs.
+Armed Forces Benefits: Eastern Nazarene College works closely with our active armed forces, veterans, and ROTC programs.
 We work with our service members to maximize their benefits at ENC.
 We are an accredited college that qualifies for receiving all benefits offered by the government to private colleges.
-ENC fully participates in the Yellow Ribbon Program and gives full tuition and fees to eligible students that qualify.
+ENC fully participates in the Yellow Ribbon Program and gives full tuition and fees to eligible students who qualify.